Slovakia in the Eurovision Song Contest 1998: Background

-The Slovak national broadcaster, Slovenská Televízia (STV), broadcasts the event within Slovakia and organises the selection process for the nation's entry.
-Since its debut at the contest, Slovakia has used internal selections to select the Slovak entry in the past.
-However, in 1998, the broadcaster has opted to stage a national final for the first time in its competitive history in order to select artist that would represent Slovakia.
+As part of its duties as participating broadcaster, STV organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+Since its debut at the contest, the broadcaster has used internal selections to select its entry in the past.
+However, in 1998, it opted to stage a national final for the first time in its competitive history in order to select artist that would represent Slovakia.